 - THCA (Tetrahydrocannabinolic acid).
 The main precursor to THC, this cannabinoid is actually non-psychoactive and is mostly found on live or freshly harvested cannabis samples.
 As the plant dries, that THCA converts into THC.
 Heat expedites that process, so all THCA becomes THC as soon as your flame hits it.

 - CBG (Cannabigerol), like CBD, tends to exist in cannabis plants in a relatively inverse ratio to THC.
 The more THC, the less CBG, generally speaking.
-Most strains exhibit less than 1% total CBG content but research has shown it to be highly effective in treating inflammatory illnesses, cancers, Huntington’s Disease, and aid with various bowel disorders.
+Most strains exhibit less than 1% total CBG content but research has shown it to be highly effective in treating inflammatory illnesses, especially those located within the intestinal tract and digestive system as CBG interacts primarily with CB2 receptors located in those areas.
 Cannabis breeders are already targeting this newly prized cannabinoid hoping to create the CBG strains of tomorrow.

 - THCv (Tetrahydrocannabivarin) is structured like and acts much like THC from the neck up, but studies are revealing some rather curious effects it has throughout the body.
-Diabetes, Alzheimer’s, and bone regeneration patients can potentially expedite their recovery and improve their quality of life by supplementing THCv-rich cannabis into their medicinal regimen.
+Interesting studies show THCv can stimulate bone growth, potentially expediting recovery and improving quality of life for those who need it by supplementing THCv-rich cannabis into their medicinal regimen.
 So far, this elusive cannabinoid has not been bred into substantial ratios, but African landrace strains seem to naturally exhibit more of it.
 A great reason to fire up some Durban Poison or Red Congolese!